Akuli/jou/doc/compiler_internals/uvg.md

 The "don't analyze" UVG instruction means that the address of the variable has been used in some complicated way.
 From that point on, it is not possible to determine whether the value is defined or undefined.
-For example, a function call with `&a` could store the pointer into a local variable and then set it later.
+For example, a function call with `&a` might store `a` to a global variable and set its value later.

-In UVG, branching and loops are handled just like in LLVM.
-UVG instructions are placed into **blocks**.
-The end of the block is a **terminator**, which can be:
-- jump to another block
-- branch: jump to one of two blocks depending on some value
-- return from function
-- unreachable: the end of the block will never run for some reason
+No matter what you do after a variable is marked as "don't analyze", the compiler will not complain.

-## Value Statuses
+## Value Statuses and Branching

 To implement the warnings in [tests/should_succeed/undefined_variable.jou](tests/should_succeed/undefined_variable.jou),